Tulmullah Nallah

 Tulmulla Stream fed by local springs.

-Tulmulla Nallah, locally known as Naagpav, is a significant stream flowing through the villages of Tulmullah tehsil in central Kashmir's Ganderbal district, India.
+Tulmulla, locally known as Naagpav, is a stream or nullah flowing through the villages of Tulmullah tehsil in Ganderbal district of Indian-administered union territory of Jammu and Kashmir.

 Origin and route

-Tulmulla Nallah originates from the springs near Lar town of Ganderbal district.This stream flows through the Central University of Kashmir, then reaches to Kheer Bhawani temple.
+Tulmulla Nallah originates from the springs near Lar town of Ganderbal district.
+This stream flows through the Central University of Kashmir, then reaches to Kheer Bhawani temple.
 It then flows through the village of Tulmulla, tracing the footsteps of Mata Kheer Bhawani, a revered Hindu goddess.
 The water from the holy shrine of Kheer Bhawani is brought by Tulmulla Nallah, adding to its spiritual significance.

 Confluence

 Tulmullah Nallah eventually joins the Sind River at Narayanbagh village near Shadipora.
 The Sind River, in turn, merges with the Jhelum River.
 Notably, the Sind River brings water from the Panchtarini stream, originating from the holy Amarnath cave, and combines it with the water from the holy shrine of Kheer Bhawani brought by Tulmulla Nallah.
 This stream servers as an important sources of water for adjoining villages.
 This water is used for the cultivation of paddy.